St. Pius X Church

 Parent Email

-You'll receive a copy of the quiz
+You'll receive a copy of the results

 Child Name

-True or False
+True / False

-1. The roots of our celebration of the Eucharist are found in the Old Testament account of the Exodus.
+The roots of our celebration of the Eucharist are found in the Old Testament account of the Exodus.

 True